olensmar/serverless4j/maven-plugin/README.md

 * debug - will write all output to the mvn output log
 * timeout - overrides the default invocation timeout of 60 seconds - be aware that this is strictly speaking the timeout of the entire "serverless invoke" process and not just the function itself.

+If function execution fails, the return value doesn't match the expected, or the timeout is exceeded the plugin will fail that invocation (but not the entire build) and output corresponding diagnostic info.

 You could of course bind verification to the `mvn verify` command with